Brand Names: US

 - Do not take more than what your doctor told you to take.
 Taking more than you are told may raise your chance of very bad side effects.

 - This drug may cause very bad and sometimes deadly breathing problems.
-This effect may be worse if you take this drug with alcohol, with other pain drugs, or with certain other drugs.
-Ask your doctor or pharmacist if you have questions about which drugs may add to breathing problems.
+Alcohol, other pain drugs, or some other drugs may add to this effect.
+Ask your doctor or pharmacist if you are not sure which drugs may add to breathing problems.
 Call your doctor right away if you have slow, shallow, or trouble breathing.

 - Using this drug for a long time during pregnancy may lead to withdrawal in the newborn baby.
 This can be life-threatening.
 Talk with the doctor.